 What is HackingKindness?

 At Acumium, we believe in taking care of people and giving back.
 It’s part of our culture, and it's part of our lives.
 We love doing great work for companies and organizations who are making a difference.
-We've also discovered we get a lot of satisfaction, in general, from doing nice things, so we've decided to mash those up in 2019 into our first annual HackingKindness social good hackathon.
+We've also discovered we get a lot of satisfaction, in general, from doing nice things, so we've decided to mash those up into an annual HackingKindness social good hackathon.

 What this means is, our tight-knit team of kindhearted rockstars is ready to do some free work for an organization trying to do good.
 That's a pretty broad category, we know, but good work takes many forms.